mitydigital/statamic-iconamic/README.md

 This means you could have your default pointing to the "resources" directory, but configure a specific fieldtype instance to use "public" instead.

+**IMPORTANT: Make sure your `path` exists within your project.** It can be an empty folder, but it must exist for the fieldtype to work.
+When using the tag, if an icon is not found, it will silently fail, but the path and path helper must be correctly configured.

 ## How to Use

 ### Fieldtype